SamTCrow/svlog/src/posts/best-uncommon-otj.md

 - <CardName cardName="Beastbond Outcaster" /> is a nice body that can replace itself.
 - <CardName cardName="Intrepid Stablemaster"/> a mana dork with reach, really good in a mount deck.
-- <CardName cardName="Spinewoods Armadillo"/> grab a land nad gain life early game or put a giant, hard to deal with threat on the board lategame.
+- <CardName cardName="Spinewoods Armadillo"/> grab a land and gain life early game or put a giant, hard to deal with threat on the board lategame.

 ## Multicolor